-The 2018 Technology Bond Fund and the 2018 Capital Projects Fund include capital project activities funded with bonds issued after May 1, 1994.
+The 2018 Capital Projects Fund and the 2021 Capital Projects Fund include capital project activities funded with bonds issued after May 1, 1994.
 For these capital projects, the School District has complied with the applicable provisions of §1351a of the State of Michigan's School Code.

-The 2014 Sinking Fund Capital Projects Fund records capital project activities funded with Sinking Fund millage.
-For this fund, authorized prior to March 31, 2017, the School District has complied with the applicable provisions of §1212(1) of the State of Michigan School Code and the State of Michigan Department of Treasury Letter No. 01-95.
+The 2014 Sinking Fund capital projects fund records capital project activities funded with Sinking Fund millage.
+For this fund, authorized on or after March 29, 2017, the School District has complied with the applicable provisions of §1212 of the State of Michigan Revised School Code and the State of Michigan Department of Treasury Letter No. 01-95.